sd2beatles/Big-Data-with-Scala-and-Spark/learningScala/Part2.ProgrammingWithR.md

 ### 2.3 collect

-RDD also has a special feature fucniton,collect() to retrieve the entire RDD.
+RDD also has a special feature fucniton,collect() to _retrieve the entire RDD_.
 But pay an extra attenion before using it.
 Your data set must fit in memory on single machine to use collect() on it, so it is not recommendable to use a collect() on lage dataset.